kevinms/crate/README.md

 dsSet(crate);
 ```

-The ```dsCrate``` interface is thread-safe.
-A program may have several crates open simultaneously and each is thread-safe.
-The ```dsSet()``` API uses thread-local storage so that each thread may set a different 'active' crate, but only one 'active' crate per-thread.
+A program may have several crates open simultaneously.
+Since the ```dsCrate``` interface is thread-safe and the ```dsSet()``` API uses thread-local storage, each thread may set a different 'active' crate.
+But, there can be only one 'active' crate per-thread.

 Use ```dsAlloc()``` and ```dsFree()``` to add and remove data from a create.
 ```c